Ana María Huarte: Empress consort

 When the problems within the Mexican Empire started, the empress and her children took refuge in the convent.
 She soon joined her husband in exile after he abdicated the throne on 19 March 1823.
-The imperial family was accompanied by their loyal subjects and was escorted by General Nicolas Bravo.
+The imperial family was accompanied by their loyal subjects and was escorted by General Nicolás Bravo.
 The family sailed on a ship filled with food, wine, jewelry and artwork until they finally reached Italy.
 Ferdinand III, Grand Duke of Tuscany allowed the imperial family to stay in Livorno, where they rented a small country house, but then, the King of Spain pressured the Grand Duke of Tuscany to expel the imperial family, and so, the empress and her family left for London.

 Her husband, the former emperor, continued to receive reports from Mexico as well as advice from supporters that if he returned, he would be hailed as a liberator and a potential leader against the Spanish invasion.
 Iturbide sent word to Congress in Mexico City on 13 February 1824 offering his services in the event of Spanish attack.
 Congress never replied.
 More conservative political factions in Mexico finally convinced Iturbide to return.
 Accompanied by his wife, two of his children, and a chaplain (Joseph A. Lopez), Agustin de Iturbide landed at the port of Soto la Marina in Mexico on 14 July 1824, where he was arrested and later executed by a firing squad on 19 July 1824.
 Ana María was pregnant with their youngest child at this time.

 The Mexican Congress granted the family an annual pension of 8,000 pesos and allowed the empress and her children to go to Gran Colombia, but there was no ship to take them there.
 The family instead found a ship sailing to the United States.
 Ana María gave birth to her tenth and final child in New Orleans.
 The family later resided in Baltimore and then settled in a small house in Georgetown, just outside Washington.
 The former empress, along with two of her daughters, were finally settled in Philadelphia, while the other children continued their studies in various places.

 In 1847, the Mexican government stopped providing her the pension befitting a former empress.
 She was received by U.S. President James K. Polk in the White House as she sought help from the U.S. government about her Mexican pension.

 Empress Ana María donated several portraits and family memorabilia of the exiled imperial family to a convent, such as a crown of woven material made out of gold and silver.
 She experienced the pain of losing two of her adult daughters, as well as her sons Salvador and Felipe.
 The empress never approved of the marriage of her son Angel to Alice Green, the US-American great-granddaughter of George Plater, a Governor of Maryland.